elocatelli/ICi_potential/README.md

 compute_potential_zero(): estimates where the single particle potential crosses zero, which , as reported in the reference paper, can be identified with the patch size.
 If the single particle potential has already been computed, the zero is computed as long as the number of stored points is larger than 10 (e.g. when calling the method "print_potential_surface",  Np> 10).
 The estimated value is stored as the attribute "sp_zero".
 This method is called by default with "logfile_mf"

-When relevant, 'filename' is a string, that will set the file name where the data will be saved.
+When relevant, 'filename' is a string, that will set the file name; the full path includes the PATH_TO_FOLDER.

 A few other methods can be found (commented) in the file "ICi_potential.py".